jeremyfix/deeplearning-lectures/Webpage/cluster.md

 Disconnected from OAR job 99785
 Connection to term2.grid closed.
   Unlogged
-mymachine:/home/mylogin:mylogin$ ./cscluster kill -u mylogin -j 99785 The file job_id exists.
+mymachine:/home/mylogin:mylogin$ ./cscluster kill -u mylogin -f term2.grid -j 99785
+ The file job_id exists.
 I will kill the previous reservation in case it is running Deleting the job = 99785 ...REGISTERED.
 The job(s) [ 99785 ] will be deleted in a near future.